ixdat/ixdat/docs/source/measurement.rst

 Where the row with id=3 of the measurements table represents an electrochemistry measurement.
 Here the column "technique" in the measurements table specifies which TechniqueMeasurement class is returned.
-Here, it for row three of the measurements table, the entry "technique" is "EC", ensuring ``ec_meas`` is an object of type ``ECMeasurement``.
+For row three of the measurements table, the entry "technique" is "EC", ensuring ``ec_meas`` is an object of type ``ECMeasurement``.